-- 1. Formulating a risk-based internal audit plan - 2.
-Organising training sessions on Personal Data Privacy for all staff - 3.
-Organising training sessions on Cybersecurity for all staff
+- Formulating a risk-based internal audit plan 1. - Provision of audit services for the Construction 2.
+Industry Caring Campaign 2.0 - Organising training sessions on "Cyber Security Awareness" for all staff

 Reporting and Communications

 This pillar delineates the external and internal reporting requirements to ensure a timely disclosure of information for management decisions and compliance with regulatory requirements.